fluree/docs.flur.ee/src/content/docs/query/analytical-query.md

 ### WikiData Example

-Using the [Basic Schema](/docs/getting-started/basic-schema), we will be able to use analytical queries to connect up a `person/favArtists` (stored in FlureeDB) to their artworks (stored in Wikidata).
+Using the [Basic Schema](/docs/getting-started/basic-schema), we will be able to use analytical queries to connect up a `person/favArtists` (stored in Fluree) to their artworks (stored in Wikidata).

 We can retrieve the names of artworks created by jdoe's favorite artists.
 Our full query is below.
 We will discuss each of the where clause tuples individually.